 Multi-link procedures for channel switching, extended channel switching, and channel quieting for an NSTR Mobile AP MLD follow the same rules defined in 35.3.10.2 (Channel switching, extended channel switching, and channel quieting) with the following exceptions:

-An AP affiliated with an NSTR Mobile AP MLD and that is operating on the non-primary link shall not transmit any of the following elements:

-Channel Switch Announcement element

-Extended Channel Switch Announcement element

-Max Channel Switch Time element

-Quiet element

-Quiet Channel element

-An AP affiliated with an NSTR Mobile AP MLD and that is operating on the primary link may schedule quiet intervals or channel switching for the AP affiliated with the same NSTR Mobile AP MLD and that is operating on the non-primary link by including the corresponding elements carried in a Per-STA Profile subelement corresponding to the AP operating on the non-primary link in a Basic Variant multi-link element in Beacon frames and Probe Response frames that it transmits on the primary link.
+An AP affiliated with an NSTR Mobile AP MLD and that is operating on the primary link may schedule quiet intervals or channel switching for an affected AP affiliated with the same NSTR Mobile AP MLD and that is operating on the non-primary link by including the corresponding elements carried in a Per-STA Profile subelement corresponding to the affected AP in a Basic Variant multi-link element in Beacon frames and Probe Response frames that it transmits on the primary link.

-The timing fields in the Channel Switch Announcement element, the Extended Channel Switch Announcement element, the Quiet element, and the Quiet Channel element shall be applied in reference to the most recent TBTT and BI indicated in the corresponding element(s) of the AP operating on the primary link.
+The timing fields in the Channel Switch Announcement element, the Extended Channel Switch Announcement element, the Quiet element, and the Quiet Channel element shall be applied in reference to the most recent TBTT and BI indicated in the corresponding element(s) of the reporting AP operating on the primary link.

+NOTE– If a non-AP MLD associated with an NSTR mobile AP MLD decides not to perform the channel switch non the non-primary link, it should perform reassociation or disassociation with the associated NSTR mobile AP MLD.

 TGbe editor: Please modify the following Annex C as follows: